 There are several criteria to examine when it comes to determining a California employee’s true employment status.
 Recent employment legislation passed in California aims to make it even more difficult for employers to misclassify and exploit their employees.
 Some of the factors that must be considered when weighing an employee misclassification claim include:

-Our knowledgeable employment law attorneys can examine your job duties, work schedule, autonomy, and other factors to gauge whether you should properly be classified as nonexempt (i.e., an hourly employee).
+Our knowledgeable employment law attorneys can examine your job duties, work schedule, autonomy, and other factors to gauge whether you should properly be classified as nonexempt (i.e., an hourly employee) according to employment misclassification laws.
 You may have a claim for hundreds of hours of unpaid overtime, plus interest and penalties.

-Another benefit to pursuing a legal claim against an employer who intentionally misclassified you is the fact that your legal action could force the employer to revise their practices and prevent similar situations from occurring in the future.
-At California Employment Counsel, APC, we believe in holding employers who illegally take advantage of their employers accountable for the damage they cause.
+Another benefit to pursuing a legal claim against an employer who intentionally misclassified you is the fact that your legal action could force the employer to revise its practices and prevent similar situations from occurring in the future.
+At California Employment Counsel, APC, we believe in holding employers who illegally take advantage of their employees accountable for the damage they cause.

-The first step in recovering your losses from employee misclassification is to meet with an experienced Orange County employee misclassification attorney.
+The first step in recovering your losses from employee misclassification is to hire an employee misclassification lawyer.
 Your attorney can help you determine what employment status applies most accurately to your situation under California state law and whether your employer’s classification aligns with legal statutes.
-If not, we can investigate your losses, review your employment records, and gather whatever evidence we need to determine the full extent of your claimable damages, which may include:

 With a strong claim, your proceedings should be fairly straightforward.
 Your Orange County employee misclassification lawyer will help prepare you for all your court appearances and the various phases of litigation until you and your employer arrive at a settlement.
 In some cases, employee misclassification can be a symptom of larger problems with a company.
 Your employee misclassification claim can shed light on these situations and even potentially lead to criminal proceedings against your employer.

 Success with your employee misclassification claim can yield compensation for all the wages, benefits, and overtime pay you should have rightfully earned under applicable employment laws.
-At California Employment Counsel, APC, our goal is to maximize our client’s recovery in every case.
+At California Employment Counsel, APC, our goal is to pursue our clients’ full recovery in every case.

 Employment law is all we do.
 Our employee misclassification attorneys offer a free consultation and take cases on a contingency fee basis — it costs you nothing upfront to explore your potential claim.
-Contact us online or call 714-462-8376 or toll free at 866-545-2415
+Contact us online today to get started.

 Contact Now